jefcooper/fem-multi-step-form/README.md

 ### What I learned

 - Can force native form validation through javascript using the reportValidity() method on the form DOM element.
 This returns true/false, true if valid, false if invalid.
 As well, the :invalid is set on the failing form elements and this can in turn be used for styling the failed element.
 - Native form validation is preferred for accessibility and focusing on the failed input field is automatic.
 - There is a drawback in that the invalid state is by default shown on initial form load for empty required fields.
 This has been changed in my implementation by setting a data- element on the form to indicate if the validation passed/failed, but only after the next button is pressed.
 - This challenge had a lot of individual pieces including custom styled components for input, radio, checkbox.
 - The programmatic page navigation had a lot of edge cases, such as needing a dynamic callback when a tab is shown in order to register event handlers... you can't register an event handler on a hidden DOM element.

+#### Mobile First

+- test on xcode device simulator or real phone
+- for input fields, use 16px (1rem) font or higher.
+Less will result in auto-zoom behavior which is disorienting.
+This design specified a 15px font for input which is not significantly different visually, but results in a terrible user experience with auto-zoom.

 ### Outline of Chosen Approach